AlexanderLJX/snip-translate/README.md

 # Snip-Translate
-A handy snipping tool with TTS and translation options
+A handy snipping tool with TTS and translation options designed for Windows

 Initially designed for Japanese to English translation, but easily adaptable for other languages